Boundary value problems of elliptic operators and reduction to the boundary techniques: Analysis on intersections of half-spaces

-Another situation in which the theory of elliptic operators can be applied is on an (non-degenerate) intersection of smooth domains.
-Localizing the problem in analogy with what was done in Section \ref{applnSmooth} leads to each domain composing the intersection as a seperate half-space.
+Another situation in which the above analysis of pseudodifferential operators can be applied, {and the situation which is our main interest in writing this article}, is on an (non-degenerate) intersection of smooth domains.
+Localizing the problem in analogy to the localizations of Section \ref{secPseudohalf} allows us to represent each domain composing the intersection as a separate half-space.
 With appropriate choice of metric the domain can be modeled by the intersection of several half-spaces.
 In this section we study some properties of pseudodifferential operators on such spaces.
-The goal for this study is the application the results to the study of elliptic operators on intersection domains, such as in \cite{Eh18_pwSmth}, and in particular to be able to obtain weighted estimates for solutions to elliptic problems on the intersection of smooth domains.
+The motivation for this study is the application of the following results to the study of elliptic operators on intersection domains, and in particular to be able to obtain weighted estimates for solutions to elliptic problems on the intersection of smooth domains.